manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 ## Team Building

 It is the EM's responsibility to create and manage a coherent, efficient and productive team.
 Part of that is **establishing a set of values within the team**.
 These values should be aligned with the company and org values and culture.
-While I have a certain set of values I strive to establish within my teams, I will not discuss them in this post.
+While I have a certain set of values I strive to establish within my teams, perhaps we will discuss them in a different post.

 ### Building Trust